dotnet/docs/docs/core/tools/project-json.md

 ### dependencies
 Type: Object

 Dependencies that are specific for this framework.
 This is useful in scenarios where you cannot simply specify a package-level dependency across all targets.
 Reasons for this can include one target lacking built-in support that other targets have, or requiring a different version of a dependency than other targets.
+To see a list of the other properties for this node, see the earlier [dependencies](#dependencies) section.

 For example: